alexellis/k3sup/README.md

 `k3sup` is Open Source Software (OSS) and was created by [Alex Ellis](https://www.alexellis.io/) - the Founder of [OpenFaaS &reg;](https://www.openfaas.com/) and a voluntary [CNCF Ambassador](https://www.cncf.io/people/ambassadors/).

-The project is not funded by any company.
-Show your support for Alex and his work through [GitHub Sponsors](https://github.com/users/alexellis/sponsorship).
-Individuals or companies can sponsor Alex and it starts from as little as the price of a coffee.
+Do you like `k3sup` or enjoy any of Alex's other work? 🍻

+Join dozens of other developers 🏆 in supporting Alex and his work through [GitHub Sponsors](https://github.com/users/alexellis/sponsorship) today.
+You'll get into the Insiders Track and access to regular email updates on all his work.

 ## Usage ✅